SeaMonster-Studios/wordpress-starter-theme/README.md

 ![screenshot.png](screenshot.png)

-# Bulmapress + SeaMonster Studios Frontend Build System
+# Bulmapress + SeaMonster Studios Frontend Build System with ReasonML

 ## Usage & Setup

 1. Clone theme repo into WordPress install.
 2. Run `yarn` to install dependencies.
 3. Update `vhost` variable in `gulpfile.babel.js` to match your virtual host.
-4. Run `yarn start` to start dev server with non-minified assets being loaded into site
+4. Run `yarn start` to start the bucklescript compiler and dev server with non-minified assets being loaded into site

 ### Setup for production